Dean Gallagher of Fresh Folio Design talks about the importance of tech in his business.

 Q: Has social media influenced your business at all, from internal employee policies to the way you promote your company?

-A: Social media has changed Fresh Folio's promotion, as well as its reach.
+A: Social media has changed Fresh Folio's promotion as well as its reach.
 "When we started, most of our business came through word-of-mouth, and networking was more face-to-face."
 The internet has changed that.
 The company is no longer restricted to local clients.
 "You can easily work with a company on the other side of the country, or the other side of the world."

-Dean acknowledges that keeping up with social media is a challenge for a smaller design house.
+Gallagher acknowledges that keeping up with social media is a challenge for a smaller design house.
 They know that fresh content is important to their social media strategy.
 "One of the priorities that we've had was producing a weekly blog for each site and working on improving our social media outreach for both sites."